Respected All,

 Dear sir,

-In addition to my earlier post, please note that our client is one of the reputed company in Oil and Gas industry.
-They released form III to us for getting the labour licence.
-We applied on Shram Suvidha Portal for labour licence and also received it.
-We are of the opinion of following the minimum wages under central govt is based on the fact that they asked us to get labour licence from central govt and not from state govt.
+In addition to my earlier post, please note that our client is one of the reputed companies in the Oil and Gas industry.
+They released Form III to us for obtaining the labor license.
+We applied on the Shram Suvidha Portal for the labor license and also received it.
+We are of the opinion that following the minimum wages set by the central government is necessary, as they instructed us to obtain the labor license from the central government and not from the state government.

 Thanks,